kirs/CAdvancedArBehavior/README.md

 ## Changelog

+* Vesion 0.4 added 14.08.2011 by kirs

+Relations will be destroyed after model deletion, duplications of many2many relations won't be saved.

-Version 0.3 added 25.
-05. 2011 by thyseus
+* Version 0.3 added 25.05.2011 by thyseus

-added $ignoreRelations to ignore specified relations.
+added `$ignoreRelations` to ignore specified relations.
 The Behavior will take all found many2many relations by default.
 Specify exceptions in this array. fixes all the bugs and glitches found in the discussion

 # Installation